-ABERDEEN PROVING GROUND, Md. -- Army Futures Command, or AFC, is exploring the extent to which swarming formations of robotic systems could be used to enhance mission-command capabilities for Army small units.
+ABERDEEN PROVING GROUND, Md.
+(Aug.
+26, 2019) -- Army Futures Command is exploring the extent to which swarming formations of robotic systems could be used to enhance mission-command capabilities for Army small units.

 Scientists and engineers within AFC's Combat Capabilities Development Command, or CCDC, are exploring the potential to deploy unmanned aerial systems, or UAS, and unmanned ground vehicles, or UGV, to act as complementary swarm components.